 Let's Talk Ingredients

 - Bacon: Use your favorite type of bacon - turkey, pork, or beef.
 The higher fat will add more flavor, but if you are watching your fat intake, turkey bacon works fine.
 (Though to may need to add a little olive oil to cook the onion and garlic.)
-You can even use turkey wings or ham if you like.
+You can even use turkey wings, turkey legs, or ham if you like.

 - Broth: I like homemade broth (I use this Instant Pot Chicken Bone Broth recipe), but purchased broth works too.
 Vegetable broth is also a great option.